-- Stretches to lengthen any tight muscles. - Activities and exercises to strengthen the calf, hamstring and/or trunk muscles. - Encouraging your child to walk slowly and to walk with their heels down or feet flat. - Activities to encourage your child to keep their heels down. - Supportive, well-fastened footwear that can help your child maintain a good foot position and improve their walking pattern.
-Boots that come up over the ankle are often good. - Serial casting this is where your child's feet are put into plaster casts which are changed every week to slowly stretch out the muscles and increase the movement at the joints.
-This will be discussed in more detail if it is deemed appropriate; only children with very tight muscles will need it.
+- Observation; sometimes no active treatment is needed. - Stretches to lengthen any tight muscles. - Activities and exercises to strengthen the calf, hamstring and/or trunk muscles. - Encouraging your child to walk slowly and to walk with their heels down or feet flat. - Activities to encourage your child to keep their heels down. - Supportive, well-fastened footwear that can help your child maintain a good foot position and improve their walking pattern.
+Boots that come up over the ankle are often good.

-What are the benefits of the treatments?
+What are the benefits and risks of the treatments?

 The above treatments can improve your child's walking and balance as well as their muscles' length and strength and other symptoms of toe walking.
+There are no risks or side effects to the above treatments.